wangrui2025/GDKVM/README.md

 ## 🙌 Acknowledgement

-This repository is built upon the [Cutie](https://github.com/hkchengrex/Cutie).
+This repository is built upon [Cutie](https://github.com/hkchengrex/Cutie) and [LiVOS](https://github.com/uncbiag/LiVOS).
 We appreciate the authors for their well-maintained code and contribution to the community.